vogetihrsh/icopydav/Readme.md

 ## Contact
-  For any queries drop a mail @ vogetisri.harsha@research.iiit.ac.indd
+  For any queries drop a mail @ vogetisri.harsha@research.iiit.ac.in